Certificate in Advanced Veterinary Practice (CertAVP)

 As an optional extra, you will also have the opportunity to enrol on modules as a 'full course participant' where, in addition to the e-learning programme, you will attend an associated practical workshop at the Leahurst campus.

-Modules are provided over three semesters - January, May and August – and each module consists of 16-weeks of study.
+Modules are provided over three semesters - January, April and September – and each module consists of 12-weeks of study.
 A & B modules run every semester.
 Students should enrol on one module per semester.

 It is possible to complete all 6 modules within a 2-year time period however, the RCVS grants 10 years in which to complete all modules.